nielsbasjes/yauaa/README.md

 Parsing Useragents
 ==================
-Parsing useragents is considered by many to be a rediculously hard problem.
+Parsing useragents is considered by many to be a ridiculously hard problem.
 The main problems are:

 - Although there seems to be a specification, many do not follow it.